Good is very subjective. For some, it simply means being able to keep up with the conditioning, and others, it means being able to spar and compete.

 While the moves below do not encompass all moves in Kickboxing, it certainly covers some of the fundamental moves.
 It took me about a month to get my kicks right.

-The before video was taken 3rd week after starting my Kickboxing journey.
-I really struggled with my dominant kicks.
+The before video was taken on the 3rd week after starting my Kickboxing journey.
+I really struggled with my dominant-leg kicks.
 Here’s what I was doing wrong:

 - Not enough hip rotation